clairezed/anne-lechene/_articles/bubble-daze-global-learning-community-artists.md

 ### Building a sense of belonging to a community

-Paola Dyboski-Bryant and Caroline Ainslie, as _Bubble Daze 5_ organizers, chose to design several high-time moments for building a strong sense of belonging, all based around a public festival.
+Paola Dyboski-Bryant and Caroline Ainslie, as _Bubble Daze 5_ organizers, chose to design several high-time moments for building a strong sense of belonging, all based around a public festival, with performances, lectures and the _All Star_ bubble show.

 Paola : ‘_It was really important to us to have a way to share this incredible gathering with the wider public, and for me in particular to share my work with the local community as a way of giving back_’.
-The public festival with performances, lectures and the _All Star_ bubble show.
 Paola’s work, and gift to the bubble world, was to organise a visionary gathering of 400 local people, together with the bubble artists all making giant bubbles in Caernarfon Castle.
 The final gathering was on the last day before everyone went their separate ways, was a time for celebration, bubbling together, high in Snowdonia mountains around a gorgeous lake.

 Open space methods were chosen to set up a collectively self-organised schedule for the workshops, with guidance from Brian Lawrence and Eduard de Jong.
 It created a sense of empowerment and responsibility, leading to a powerful sense of belonging. _There are no passengers on this boat_, said Brian Lawrence introducing open space schedule building.
 Everyone is invited to contribute and play his singular and unique part.

 Circle practice has been used in several workshops.
-Sitting in a circle is a form of ‘social container’ in which each individual can see the face of all the others and, in turn, be seen..
+Sitting in a circle is a form of ‘social container’ in which each individual can see the face of all the others and, in turn, be seen...
 It establishes a sense of equal value between all, it is a strong basis for sharing and creating a sense of belonging.

-**Generosity and free riders attitude**
+### Generosity vs free riders attitude

 _Giving, receiving and giving again_ is the anthropological pattern for the economy of giving (Marcel Mauss).
 Much in use in small human tribal communities, this social scheme is at revival with the economy of the new commons, as theorized by Michel Bauwens or Bernard Stiegler.
 It applies pretty well to non-physical and non rival goods such as knowledge or software.